Ragnar-Dragonson/Ragnar-Dragonson.github.io/index.md

 ## Interests

 I am interested in all things game including both code and design as i also really enjoy drawing which allows me to easily create quick models from my drawings in blender.
+I also have a massive interest in historical warfare as well as fantasy warfare.

 ### Current Projects